 Remember, falls are the leading cause of fatalities in the construction industry.
 Investing in quality fall protection equipment and following best workplace safety practices can help prevent accidents and protect yourself and your workers from serious injury.

-Safe Keeper offers numerous Self Retracting Lines (SRLs) designed to meet the requirements of Z359.14 for leading edge (LE) work.
-The SRL’s include heavy-duty materials and an integrated shock absorbing component that helps to refocus the force of the fall away from the portion of the cable that comes into contact with the leading or sharp edge, reducing the pendulum affect and fraying.
-Contact us to discuss your personal fall arrest system needs!
+At Safe Keeper, we have a range of SRLs specifically designed to meet the safety requirements of Z359.14 for leading-edge work.
+Our SRLs are made of durable materials and come with an integrated shock-absorbing component that helps to redirect the force of a fall away from the part of the cable that comes into contact with the leading or sharp edge—reducing the risk of fraying and the pendulum effect.
+If you need a personal fall arrest system, please contact us to discuss your options.